 Second, the best jogging strollers have adjustable handle bars to accommodate different heights (like mom vs dad!) and running positions.
 This feature provides a more ergonomically appropriate running position for you, reducing the risk of discomfort and injury.
 Some models, like the Baby Trend Expedition and the Thule Urban Glide also provide an angled handle bar that allows you to place your hands and wrists at a more appropriate and natural angle.
 This is an especially important feature for longer runs.
 This is the same concept used by ergonomic keyboards and mice, helping your wrists maintain a more natural position rather than flexing them to hold onto a straight bar.

 Third, the best jogging strollers often have some form of wheel suspension to help absorb road bumps and make your up-down running movements less jostling for the frame and baby.
 The suspension systems aren't what you'll find on a Lexus, but they do help out a bit over the bumpy stuff.
 Options with suspension tend to be a bit more expensive, however.

-Other things to look for in a great jogging stroller include cup holders for child and parent, a good-sized storage bin, a hand-brake to slow you down during downhill runs, and a supportive and comfortable seat.
+Other things to look for in a great jogging stroller include cup holders for child and parent, a good-sized storage bin, one-hand fold, a hand-brake to slow you down during downhill runs, and a supportive and comfortable seat.
+You also want the entire system to be super sturdy and well-built; the last thing you want is a jogging stroller that has the structural rigidity of an umbrella stroller!
+Finally, you want the basic safety features, such as as five-point harness, rear brakes, and few pinch-points for little fingers.
 All of the best running strollers reviewed above balance these features with reasonable cost.